Cravath Publishes Winter 2026 Issue of Alumni Journal

 On July 9, 2024, The American Lawyer featured Cravath and A Better Childhood’s (“ABC”) appellate victory for children in New York City foster care among “15 matters that represent some of the very best of the legal industry’s pro bono efforts in 2023.”
 Published as part of the outlet’s 2024 Pro Bono Report, the article described Cravath and ABC’s efforts, led by partners Antony L. Ryan and Justin C. Clarke, to secure class certification in an action brought by 19 children seeking to remedy the ongoing violation of their rights under the Due Process Clause as well as various state and federal statutory provisions which cause children in foster care harm to their health, safety and well‑being.

-Justin C. Clarke focuses on mergers and acquisitions litigation, securities litigation, antitrust litigation and general commercial litigation.
-His clients have included American Express, Bacardi Limited, Deutsche Telekom, Epic Games, Mylan, Precision Castparts, Qualcomm, Starz Entertainment and The Williams Companies.
+Justin C. Clarke has handled mergers and acquisitions (M&A), securities, antitrust and general commercial litigation, with a particular focus on high-stakes M&A and securities cases in recent years.
+His clients have included American Express, Bacardi Limited, Deutsche Telekom, Epic Games, Mylan, Paramount, Precision Castparts, Qualcomm, Starz Entertainment and The Williams Companies.

 Some of Mr. Clarke’s representative matters include: